LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 **Additional notes:**
 - In the case of paired registers, the first register listed always contains the most significant bits.
-- The phrase "paired registers" can also refer to the stack pointer, unless otherwise noted.
+- The phrase "paired registers" or "register pair" can also refer to the stack pointer, unless otherwise noted.
+- An address reference to `(PC)` can sometimes refer to an 8-bit value, and sometimes to a 16-bit value in memory.
+Refer to the instruction's docs to determine which it is.
 - Where possible, descriptions are as semantic as possible.
 	- The phrase `value at XYZ` refers to an address pointed to in memory by some register or pair of registers.
 	- The phrase `value in XYZ` refers to a value stored in a register or pair of registers.